A Particle Method for Solving Fredholm Equations of the First Kind: Fredholm equations and EMS

 \subsubsection{Expectation Maximization}

-From a statistical point of view,~\eqref{eq:fe} describes an indirect density estimation problem: the density $f$ has to be estimated from a set of observations from $h$.
+From a statistical point of view,~\eqref{eq:fe} describes an indirect density estimation problem: the mixing density $f$ has to be recovered from the mixture $h$.
 This can in principle be achieved by maximizing an incomplete data likelihood for $f$ through the Expectation Maximization (EM) algorithm \citep{dempster1977maximum}.
-Nevertheless, the maximum likelihood estimator is not consistent, as the parameter to be estimated (i.e. $f$) is infinite dimensional, but the observations available from $h$ are finite dimensional \citep{laird1978nonparametric}.
-Additionally, the ill-posedness of~\eqref{eq:fe} aggravates this problem and even full knowledge of $h$ would result in poor approximations of $f$ in general \citep{silverman1990smoothed}.
+Nevertheless, the maximum likelihood estimator is not consistent, as the parameter to be estimated (i.e. $f$) is infinite dimensional \citep{laird1978nonparametric}; a problem aggravated by the ill-posedness of~\eqref{eq:fe} \citep{silverman1990smoothed}.

 We briefly review a number of iterative schemes based on the EM algorithm which aim to find approximate solutions of~\eqref{eq:fe} through regularization.
 The starting point is the iterative method of \cite{kondor1983method}, an infinite dimensional EM algorithm,